Mohelnice: Sights

 The historic centre consists of the historic floor plan of the town with a central square and annular streets.
-The Svobody Square is partially lined by two-storey burgher houses.
+The square Náměstí Svobody is partially lined by two-storey burgher houses.
 Remains of the walls and the northern entrance gate from 1540 have been preserved from the town fortifications.

-The second important area is the Kostelní Square with the parish Church of Saint Thomas of Canterbury.
+The second important area is the square Kostelní náměstí with the Church of Saint Thomas of Canterbury.
 The original church on this site was first mentioned in 1247.
 This church was expanded in the 14th century, and rebuilt in the 15th century after it was burned down.
 Gothic, Renaissance and Baroque style intertwines in its construction.
 The last modifications were in the Neo-Gothic style.
-It has a rich baroque interior decoration.
-The church tower is the landmark of the town.
+The parish church has a rich Baroque interior decoration.
+The church tower is the main landmark of the town.

-The Church of St. Stanislaus was built in 1584.
-It was baroque reconstructed in the 17th and 18th centuries.
+The Church of Saint Stanislaus was built in 1584.
+It was reconstructed in the Baroque style in the 17th and 18th centuries.

-The Bishop's Castle on the Kostelní Square is one of the oldest preserved buildings in whole region.
+The Bishop's Castle on the Kostelní náměstí is one of the oldest preserved buildings in whole region.
 It was built in the 13th century at the latest.
-Today, there is a regional museum.
+Today it houses a regional museum.